Iran denies hacking into American banks

 The hacking of websites and corporate networks at Bank of America Corp, JPMorgan Chase & Co and Citigroup Inc began in late 2011 and escalated this year, people familiar with the situation told Reuters.

-“We officially announce that we haven’t had any attacks,” Head of Iran’s civil defence agency Gholam Reza Jalali told Fars, when asked about the report.
+“We officially announce that we haven’t had any attacks,” Head of Iran’s civil defense agency Gholam Reza Jalali told Fars, when asked about the report.

-Reuters reported the hackers targeted the three banks in retaliation for their enforcement of Western economic sanctions against Iran’s disputed nuclear programme.
+Reuters reported the hackers targeted the three banks in retaliation for their enforcement of Western economic sanctions against Iran’s disputed nuclear program.

-The Islamic state has beefed up its cyber capabilities after the nuclear programme came under attack in 2010 by the Stuxnet computer worm which caused centrifuges to fail at its main enrichment facility.
+The Islamic state has beefed up its cyber capabilities after the nuclear program came under attack in 2010 by the Stuxnet computer worm which caused centrifuges to fail at its main enrichment facility.

 Tehran accused the United States and Israel of deploying Stuxnet.